-- a) New Solar Breakthrough May Compete with Gas, na/nd.
+- 52. Among all of the documents I reviewed, the documents that I identify as having the most technical information are: - a) New Solar Breakthrough May Compete with Gas, na/nd.
 I saw multiple versions of this document in the materials I reviewed.
-A version of this single document was produced to me in two parts, as Plaintiff's Exhibits 16 and 17 (Pl.
-Ex.
-16 and 17) are the basis of my analysis in this report.
-I received what appears to be a more recent version of this document, marked as Pl.
-Ex.
-559. Generally, both versions are similar and, in fact, in some areas identical.
-But, there are differences between the two documents and, where these differences are important, I will make note of the differences in my evaluation.
+A version of this single document was produced to me in two parts, included as Attachments 2 and 3 to this report, which provide the basis of my analysis in this report.
+I received what appears to be a more recent version of this document, included as Attachment 4.
+Generally, both versions are similar and, in fact, in some areas are identical.
+But there are differences between the two documents and, where these differences are important, I will make note of the differences in my evaluation.
 Generally, this document (in any of its versions) is the most complete description of the IAS Solar Dish Technology.
-The document itself does not identify the author, but Mr. Johnson testified that he wrote parts of it and incorporated writings from other people into it. - b) 15 Years in the Making, IAS Research and Development Timeline, by Matthew Shepard, nd, which has been marked as PI.
-Ex.
-437 in this case. - 53.
-In all of the information that I reviewed, there were only a couple dozen engineering-type drawings, and limited or no analysis of the component and system design details, and performance. - 54.
-I visited the "Manufacturing Facility," the "R&D Site," the "Construction Site," all in Millard County, Utah, identified by Defendants on January 24, 2017 and again on April 4, 2017.
+The document itself does not identify the author, but Mr. Johnson testified that he wrote parts of it and incorporated writings from other people into it. - b) 15 Years in the Making, IAS Research and Development Timeline, by Matthew Shepard, which is included as Attachment 5 to this report. - 53.
+In all of the information that I reviewed, there were only a couple dozen engineering-type drawings, and limited or no analysis of the component and system design details and performance. - 54.
+I visited the "Manufacturing Facility," the "R&D Site of IAS," and the "Construction Site of RaPower3," all in Millard County, Utah, identified by RaPower3 on January 24, 2017 and again on April 4, 2017.
 During the tour on April 4, a videographer took film of the visits to the three sites.
 These visits also provided me with technical information that I use in my analysis. - 55.
-Throughout this report, I provide some technical and engineering analysis of the IAS Solar Dish Technology, its components, and evaluate what its possible performance would if it were ever assembled into a working system.
+Throughout this report, I provide some technical and engineering analysis of the IAS Solar Dish Technology, its components, and evaluate what its possible performance would be if it were ever assembled into a working system for RaPower3.
 Because I do not have the engineering data that I would normally use for this type of analysis, I provide my best estimates based on the available materials and my own knowledge of scientific, technological, and engineering principles that apply to the components.
-Because I do not have actual data on the performance of the individual components, I am forced to make assumptions and estimates based on the information I reviewed and my own experience.
+Because I do not have actual data on the performance of the individual components, I am forced to make assumptions and estimates based on the information I reviewed and my experience.